 United States Department of Agriculture.
 Center for Nutrition Policy and Promotion.
 Dietary Guidelines for Americans.
 2010.
 National Academy Press, Washington, DC, 2010.

-- Alison Evert, MS, RD, CDE, Nutritionist, University of Washington Medical Center Diabetes Care Center, Seattle, WAshington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+- Alison Evert, MS, RD, CDE, Nutritionist, University of Washington Medical Center Diabetes Care Center, Seattle, Washington.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.